 No. There will be no reference to any complaint in your medical notes.

-We will send you their leaflet explaining the services they provide and their contact details.
+We can also send you their leaflet explaining the services they provide and their contact details.

 We will acknowledge your complaint within three working days from the date it is received.
-We will discuss your complaint with you and agree your complaint plan, which will include:
+We will discuss your complaint with you and agree your complaint, which will include: